 After context-awareness, another key aspect of Ambient Intelligence is how the user interacts with the digital world.
-Today, most internet-based interactions rely on the use of computers (i.e. a screen, a keyboard and a mouse).
-Whereas most people carry their own powerful mobile phone with them, most of the popular content and services are not adapted to general mobile devices with their constraints (small screen, no keyboard).
-Of course some of those have been adapted specifically to some popular platforms like the iPhone, but the vision of Ambient Intelligence is not only (i) to bring most of them to virtually any terminal according to its capabilities, but also (ii) to span various modalities of interaction over multiple interfaces (i.e. displays, inputs, speakers and other objects).
-Therefore, ambient services need to know the capabilities of every platform and interface they are used with, and they need to adapt the interaction to the user according to these capabilities.
+Today, we are still using computers.
+Whereas most people carry their own powerful mobile phone with them, most of the content and services that we like to use are not adapted to general mobile devices with their constraints (small screen, no keyboard...).
+Of course some of those have been adapted specifically to some popular platforms like the iPhone, but the vision of Ambient Intelligence is to bring most of them to virtually any terminal, according to its capabilities.
+Therefore, ambient services need to know the capabilities of every platform it's being used on, and they need to adapt the user interface according to these capabilities.
 In this section we will review existing technologies for the discovery of devices and the description of their capabilities in order to enable rich user interactions and multimodality.

-Semantic Discovery and Description of Interfaces
+Semantic discovery and description of interfaces

 CC/PP (Composite Capabilities / Preferences Profile) (Klyne et al., 2004) is a recommendation from the W3C based on the Resource Description Framework (RDF) to create profiles that describe device capabilities and user preferences.
 It provides a syntax and tools to create terminal profiles and preference vocabularies, and thus can not be used as is.
-Indeed, the vocabulary of capabilities used for defining profiles is not in the scope of this recommendation and only structural rules and guidelines for interoperability are provided.
-However, the recommendation includes a pointer to the UAProf vocabulary as a referred example; we will review this vocabulary below.
+Indeed, the vocabulary of capabilities to use for defining profiles are not in the scope of this recommendation and only structural rules and guidelines for interoperability are provided.
+However, the recommendation includes an pointer to the UAProf vocabulary as a referred example; we will review this vocabulary below.
 Among the features of the CC/PP syntax, allowed value types are listed, and the definition of default values is explained.
 The state-of-the-art of (SPICE, 2006) pointed out that conditional constraints are not supported in CC/PP. Moreover, the recommendation clearly informs that a CC/PP profile may include sensitive data, and delegates the enforcement of privacy to the application/system.

-UAProf (User Agent Profile) (WAP Forum, 2001) is a CC/PP vocabulary for WAP (Wireless Application Protocol) enabled cell phones developed by the Open Mobile Alliance (OMA).
+UAProf (User Agent Profile) (WAP Forum, 2001) is a CC/PP vocabulary for WAP enabled cell phones developed by the Open Mobile Alliance (OMA).
 The idea is that compliant cell phones have their capabilities described in a profile stored on a web repository so that adaptive services can gather this information in order to tailor content for embedded web browsers.
 This vocabulary is focused on software and hardware capabilities, and thus does not cover preferences.